COSalinas/readme-generator/README.md

   To install necessary dependencies, run the following command:

   ```
-  npm 1
+  npm i
   ```

   ## Usage

-  This repo is for generating readme.md files.
+  This repo allows the user to jot down notes then save them locally on their computer.

   ## Contributing

   undefined